tratteria/tratteria/README.md

 # TraTs-Demo-Svcs

-TraTs-Demo-Svcs is a collection of sample services designed to demonstrate the effectiveness of the security measures implemented via Transaction Tokens (Txn-Tokens).
-The project showcases how individual microservices components can interact securely via Txn-Tokens.
+TraTs-Demo-Svcs is a collection of sample services designed to demonstrate the effectiveness of the security measures implemented via Transaction Tokens (TraTs).
+The project showcases how individual microservices components can interact securely via TraTs.

 ## How to Run